B1raj/movie-api/how_to_run.md

 # movie-api

-It Uses spring-boot and gradle for managing the dependency.
+This app uses gradle for managing the dependency.
 Hence, we can use below standard commands after checking out the project.

 ### Running in spring boot Jar
 Create Jar